Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Tip

-When you use multiple Wi-Fi access points—in a mesh Wi-Fi system or a combination of a Wi-Fi router and an extender—there are two types of connections: fronthaul and backhaul.
+When you use multiple Wi-Fi access points — in a mesh Wi-Fi system or a combination of a Wi-Fi router and an extender — there are two types of connectivity: fronthaul and backhaul.

 Fronthaul (or downlink) is the Wi-Fi signals broadcast outward to clients or to local area network (LAN) ports for wired devices.
 It’s what we generally expect from a Wi-Fi broadcaster.